 Get Away from It All

-If you’ve hit a wall in your host country and you’re struggling to find a solution, then it might be time for you to get away from it all.
+If you’ve hit a wall and you’re struggling to find a solution, then it might be time for you to get away from it all.
 Space can sometimes be what you need to put things into perspective and clear your mind.
-If you have the opportunity, book a weekend getaway to a city that you’ve never visited before — spending time in a new place helps you forget what you’re struggling with at home.
+If you have the opportunity, book a weekend getaway to another city — spending time in a new place helps you forget what you’re struggling with at home.
+If lockdown rules or local safety measures make a weekend trip difficult, you can also just take a day trip out of town, ride your bike along some country roads, or go hiking.
 Although it’s a temporary solution, it might be just what you need to reflect on your feelings and give you a fresh, positive outlook on your expat life!

 Although expat burnout can happen to anyone, the COVID-19 pandemic has made things even more difficult.
 At a time when expats feel isolated and simultaneously eager to experience life abroad, you might be more prone to expat burnout than before.
 Take care of yourself and seek professional help if necessary!